 Single embryo transfer

-We encourage all our patients to have an elective single embryo transfer, as it is much safer to have a single baby rather than twins.
-The risk of twins is more than 20% of all pregnancies if two good quality embryos are transferred, so it is important to take this into account in discussions with your doctor.
+As top-quality blastocysts have a high chance of implanting, we would always aim to transfer only a single good quality blastocyst, to reduce the chance of a multiple pregnancy.
+This increases the chances of a safe and healthy pregnancy for both mother and child.
+We therefore encourage all of our patients to have an elective single embryo transfer as it is much safer to have a single baby rather than twins.
+The risk of twins is more than 20% of all pregnancies if two good quality embryos are transferred, so it is important to take this into account during discussions with your doctor.
+We would typically only offer a double embryo transfer in exceptional circumstances.

 Embryo freezing